 Image Credit: jwalkerphoto.com/climbing

+The most important kids rock climbing essential is the rope.
 No piece of gear is more important to a climber than the rope; although when your child is just starting out, the rope will likely be provided for them.
-As they progress, where and what they are climbing will determine which rope is best for them.
+However, as they progress, where and what they are climbing will determine which rope is best for them.

 All climbing ropes must pass the UIAA (International Climbing and Mountaineering Federation) tests.
 These tests regulate the number of falls a rope can hold, the impact force and the dynamic elongation.

-The belay device is used to help the belayer (the person who controls the safety rope for the climber) to control the rope.
-A belay device increases friction that helps the belayer catch a fall, lower a climber, feed the rope out gradually as the climber advances, or reel in slack smoothly.
+Use a belay device to help the belayer (the person who controls the safety rope for the climber) to control the rope.
+A belay device increases friction on the rope.
+Which, helps the belayer catch a fall, lower a climber, feed the rope out gradually as the climber advances, or reel in slack smoothly.

 At first your child may not need to have their own belay device as it may be supplied by your climbing gym or guide, but it is one of the essential pieces of gear that they’ll eventually want to own as they get more involved in rock climbing.